-(( Terence - there are three main preselected partners, UNEP WCMC, ICCA Consortium, IUCN (hopefully will receive approval by the end of this week).
+((Terence - there are three main preselected partners, UNEP WCMC, ICCA Consortium, IUCN (hopefully will receive approval by the end of this week).
 Any new partner (Natural Justice) would have to go through regular UNDP selection process.
 Harry - when ToR for legal reviews are developed they must respond to all the activities that are really necessary.
 Delfin - can we wrap up the ToR by end of February?
-Terence - ToR for legal options is urgent .
-Grazia - we could look for national SGP grant for a national study of legal possibilities for that country.
+Terence - Tot for legal possibilities for that country.
 James - doesn't need a big study.
 Grazia - what is the end of the package presented by Harry?
 Terence - some things can be outsourced for specific needs, regional events would be part of non-grant support from SGP.
 Delfin - will have to decide whether we move things through grant-making process, we don't need to always do an assessment.
 This could include a legal review at a regional level.
-Nancy - legal reviews: will they be done as a package with one organisation going into different countries?
+Nancy - Legal framework for review that can be shared with all SGP countries (grant or non-grant).
+Harry - worked for six months to develop questionnaire for the Review, for each country we found an in-country expert.
+This time this should be turned into a process, with a group, rather than having it done b reviews: will they be done as a package with one organisation going into different countries.

 Kenya already has a legal review, can we revise it and get guidance on how best to use this review to forward the case of ICCAs?
 Terence - package 1 countries can use their grant, others use non-grant money.
 Should also be possible to pay for a workshop.
-Delfin - better if we have a suggested framework for review that can be shared with all SGP countries (grant or non-grant).
-Harry - worked for six months to develop questionnaire for the Review, for each country we found an in-country expert.
-This time this should be turned into a process, with a group, rather than having it done by just ane or two people.
+Delfin - hetter if we have a suggested one or two people.
 Delfin - this is critica.
 Grazia - gave example of review in Senegal, chose two people who learned a lot through the process and then reported to CBD COP what the outcome of the Review was.
 Harry - working on legal recognition and support.
-It is not just a review but the levelopment of an active stratecy.
+It is not just a review but the development of an active strategy.
 Delfin - we are looking for guidance on how SGP can do this, country by country.
-Grazia - an important part of the study is that there is a reference person for questions and jeedback.
+Grazia - an important part of the study is that there is a reference person for

+Inertions and feedback.
 Asked Harry is he is willing to continue this role.
 Harry - specialist group has to be focus but need to work with more and more people.
 Delfin - can you provide a draft guideline before Feb 9 (first workshop)?
 Harry - he will do this in coordination with Ashish.
 John - Namibia may need some legal input and advice (for conflict in conservancies), do we need to go through GEF?
 Terence - good discussion item.
 If something is a bit sensitive in terms of a grant, how do we handle it?
 It depends on the sensitivities of the specific issue.
 Delfin - proposal goes to national coordinator for approval.
 Terence - prioritising first wave of grants (maybe these legal ones) should be reviewed.
 Grazia - gave example of Nepal, ICCA grant was dismissed as it was considered to be too politically sensitive.
 Delfin - shaping of the proposal is important as government is involved in Steering Committee.
 Maybe draw up a framework proposal that can be used each time.
 James - need to look at commonalities between law structures.
 Harry - a central group could look at this issue.
 Delfin - having governments involved means they will be resistant to any legal reviews.
-Delfin - we can top up the country operating budget and this can then be used for legal reviews.
 This doesn't need to